ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Path to top-level directory of METplus installation.

 ``MET_BIN_EXEC``: (Default: "bin")
-   Name of the directory where the METplus executable is installed.
+   Location where METplus executables are installed.

 .. _METParamNote: